 As your partner in Real Estate education in Alaska, Praedo is approved by the Alaska Real Estate Commission to provide real estate broker (formerly known as real estate salesperson) Continuing Education courses for real estate sales agents and real estate brokers.
-Mbition provides all of the live and online courses you'll need for your on-going career in real estate.
-Use the Real Estate Course Finder to find the class that’s right for you, or explore to learn more about Praedo.
+Mbition provides all of the live and online courses you will need for your on-going career in real estate.
+Use the Real Estate Course Finder to find the class thats right for you, or explore to learn more about Praedo.

 Browse online real estate courses below to find the class that is right for you!

 What are the state of Alaskas requirements to become a licensed real estate salesperson?